 Who are these apocalyptic beings and what do they mean in the fatalistic world of Viking imagination?

-Children of Mischief
+The Monstrous Children of Loki

 Loki, the god of mischief, is sire to numerous children by various partners.
 It is his three offspring with the giantess Angrboda, ‘anguish boding’, however, who strike more fear into the gods than all others.